Raghu-exe/Rojas-Notes/README.md

 ---

 - The national government involves itself and is able to achieve its goals and objectives on state issues.
-It does this by using three major clauses in the Constitution: the ____ to ___: to ___ ____ ____, and the Necessary and Proper clauses.
+It does this by using three major clauses in the Constitution: the ___ to ___: to ___ ____ ____, and the Necessary and Proper clauses.
 - These three clauses are major power to the national government: using them allows the national governments to set an agenda that the state governments must follow.
-This began in 1933 with FDR's new deal programs, and over the decades each President has used the clauses to obtain their agenda over states.
+This began in 1933 with FDR's new deal programs, and over the decades each President has used these clauses to obtain their agenda over states.
     - EX: LBJ was able to eliminate segregation in the USA; Nixon was able to implement affirmative action; and Obama introduced that hideous, horrible, mind stupefying program called **common core**!!!

 ### IB